jeffhuynh1/Z-Prefix-App/README.md

     - The items should only display the first 100 characters of its description with “...” at the end if it is longer than 100 characters.\
 ✅ As a visitor, who is not logged in, I want to be able to view a specific item created by any user so that I can see all of its details.\
     - Unauthenticated users should be able to view all items, and any single item.\
-⚪ As an inventory manager I want to be able to view all items created by every inventory manager so that I can browse every item.\
+✅ As an inventory manager I want to be able to view all items created by every inventory manager so that I can browse every item.\
     - authenticated users should be able to view all items, and any single item.

-⚪  --- (stretch) multiple instances of username problem
+    -- limits for item adding, name length, css for box size